-Cancer treatment can be the reason some individuals react differently to foods and as a result, eating healthy can be difficult.
+Cancer treatment can be the reason some individuals react differently to foods and, as a result, eating healthy can be difficult for many.
 Nutrition is an important part of maintaining your strength and weight and can help cope with treatment side effects.
 There are many ways to get the nutrients you need when treatment disrupts your diet.

 How Side Effects Can Change Your Eating Habit